 Recommendation 6 Conduct a mapping exercise to document/confirm roles and responsibilities between the Development Services and City Infrastructure teams.
 This can provide further clarity and consistency to all staff on roles and responsibilities.
 This may also include internal service standards.
-Note: When implementing this recommendation there is an opportunity for CoMG to liaise with peer councils and consider their service standards.
+Note: When implementing this recommendation there is an opportunity and the sales and the sales are for CoMG to liaise with peer councils and consider their service standards.
 Agreed Actions As per recommendation